 One thing I'd love for Bluepoint to do with the Demon's Souls remake is to bring back an area that was cut from the original.
 Within the hub of the game, there's always been an Archstone that was partially shattered, never allowing the player to interact with it and enter its mysterious world.

 It's exciting to imagine how Bluepoint could create their own area from scratch, allowing for new bosses, weapons, items, enemies, and a world that's hopefully as memorable as the rest of the game.
+In the first gameplay trailer, I tried my best to spot if the Northern Limit Archstone was restored, but the trailer doesn't pan towards that part of the hub area.

 In general, the most striking aspects of Demon's Souls revolve around its incredibly creative environments and how they interweave with the mechanics to allow for a terrifying experience.
 When traversing the quiet halls of Latria, the player will learn to fear the slightest of noises, as it could mean any one of its Lovecraftian nightmares has found them.